 Hazing can be physically, mentally, and emotionally harmful for those who are hazed … and for those who haze them.

 If you need support or medical attention after being hazed, we can help.
-Learn about our confidential medical services, counseling & psychiatry services, and victim advocacy program.
+Learn about our confidential primary care, mental health care, and victim advocacy services.
 You can also call us 24/7 at 607-255-5155 for phone consultation with an on-call health care provider.

 - Hazing is not a harmless prank.
 For some students, the secret initiation rites they undergo when joining campus groups can have a significant negative impact on their physical and mental health. [read more about forms of hazing]